12+ Useful SQL Queries for WordPress Database Cleanup

-If you are using WordPress for a long time, it is possible that you have many spam comments, revisions, transients cache etc. on your wp database.
-In this post, I listed most useful SQL queries you can use to clean up your WordPress database and reduce its size around 85%!
+If you have been using WordPress for a long time, it is possible that you have many spam comments, revisions, transients cache, etc. on your WP database.
+In this post, I listed the most useful SQL queries you can use to clean up your WordPress database and reduce its size by around 85%!

 Tools Required